awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/key-policy-requirements-EBS-encryption.md

 # Required CMK key policy for use with encrypted volumes<a name="key-policy-requirements-EBS-encryption"></a>

 Amazon EC2 Auto Scaling supports [service\-linked roles](autoscaling-service-linked-role.md), a new type of IAM role that gives you a more secure and transparent way to delegate permissions to Amazon Web Services\.
-Amazon EC2 Auto Scaling service\-linked roles are predefined by Amazon EC2 Auto Scaling and include all the permissions that the service requires to call other Amazon Web Services on your behalf\.
+Amazon EC2 Auto Scaling service\-linked roles are predefined by Amazon EC2 Auto Scaling and include permissions that the service requires to call other Amazon Web Services on your behalf\.
 The predefined permissions also include access to your AWS managed customer master keys \(CMKs\)\.
 However, they do not include access to your customer managed CMKs, allowing you to maintain full control over these keys\.

 This topic describes how to set up the key policy that you need to launch Auto Scaling instances when you specify a customer managed CMK for Amazon EBS encryption\.